 Some libraries use Data Augmentation by actually copying the training images and saving these copies as part of the total.
 This produces new training examples to feed to the machine learning model.
 Other libraries simply define a set of transforms to perform on the input training data.
 These transforms are applied randomly.
 As a result, the space the optimizer is searching is increased.
 This has the advantage that it does not require extra disk space to augment the training.

-Image Data Augmentation involves the techniques such as
+Image Data Augmentation is now a famous and common method used with CNNs and involves techniques such as: